JuliaData/NamedTuples.jl/README.md

     end
     slice( @NT( a => 1, b => 2, c => 3), [1:2]) # Named tuple (a=>1,b=>2)

-NamedTuples aditionally support operations to merge, update, add and delete elemets, since NamedTuples are immutable, these operations make a copy of the data and return a new NamedTuple.
-The current implementation is functional rather than performance oriented.
+NamedTuples additionally support operations to merge, update, add and delete elements.
+Since NamedTuples are immutable, these operations make a copy of the data and return a new NamedTuple.
+The current implementation of these operations is functional rather than performance oriented.

     nt = @NT( a=>1, b=>2, c=>3 )
     x = NamedTuples.setindex( nt, :x, 123 )